 Scenic Value and Photo Opportunities

-The drive through Chianti is a big draw—vineyards, castles, villas, and cypress trees are the typical backdrop, and many travelers say the views are truly postcard-worthy.
+The drive through Chianti is a big draw—vineyards, castles, villas, and cypress trees are the typical backdrop, and many travelers say the views are postcard-worthy.
 The stops at castles like Vicchiomaggio or Verrazzano allow for some history and excellent photo-ops, especially if you’re into landscape photography.

 Value for Money